Exchange Hub

 We have a counselling room for our mental health service that could be more warm and inviting.
 We're looking for:

-- Plants (fake plants ideally due to low natural light)
+- Plants (fake plants ideally due to low natural light), a rug, decorations

 You would be part of helping us make this the most inviting, welcoming space for people experiencing homelessness.